Studio Widgets

 1. Drag the desired widget from the Widgets panel onto the slide.

-2. In the Datasets select the desired attribute/s and drag it/them onto the widget.
+2. In the Datasets panel, select the desired attribute/s and drag it/them onto the widget.

 3. If you only want to modify the widget dimension, use the squared handles that appear when clicking the widget frame, otherwise use the widget context menu for further configuration options.